SebassNoob/bot/cogs/README.md

 The original (core) set of commands that Annoybot launched with.
 These commands are typically very simple and short.

 ### message.py
-Special "message" commands.
-These are accessed through discord's ui through right clicking and selecting to "apps" in order to run the commands.
+Special "message" commands. (contextmenu) These are accessed through discord's ui through right clicking a message and selecting "apps" in order to run the commands.
 These commands typically do something with the message that is selected.

+### member.py
+Special "member" commands. (contextmenu) These are accessed through discord's ui through right clicking a member and selecting "apps" in order to run the commands.
+These commands typically do something with the member that is selected.

 ### misc.py
 Somewhat random commands that provide useful functionality to the bot.
 May not always be annoying, but they provide some value to interactions with other users.